 Back in another era, I was a rep for Bramwell Crafts.
 Part of my equipment was the tote.
 To tote around all the samples, catalogues and stuff that a girly rep could need.
 (Packed lunches, umbrella, spare tights..you know..).

 When I stopped being a rep, in her normal generous way, my boss and friend Alison suggested that I keep it.
 And I did, and my gratitude is long lived I can tell you.
 This is not a comparative, reasoned sort of review, for I've never had any other tote.
 It's one and a half times as big as the DO Crafts tote (I compared it to another at the crop).
 This is not a brag, so much as a fact.
 And would explain why it has more pockets than a snooker table.
 There's one large one at outside front which contains pockets and elastic straps for pens and tools.
 There's a pocket outside on either side.
 One of these has a thick plastic back so that you can see into it from inside the bag.
 There's a pocket on top that has an address thingy and a couple of smaller pockets - for business cards and stuff like that?
 For me it's a phone, camera, car keys and purse.
 And then of course, there's the inside.
 It holds more than I can lift.
 When not in use, it sits quietly under the computer desk where whoever is at the computer uses it as a foot rest.
 I use it half full, at least fortnightly for taking all the workshop gear to the shop, and over fill it once a month to go to the crop.
 Honestly, right now, waiting to be unpacked are 2 12 x 12, 6 A5 and 2 A5 acrylic boxes, the guillotine and all the mess you see strewn on top when packing up properly got boring.
+In it's five year life, it has been pushed and or pulled miles, up and down paths, escalators, and wheeled violently into people (sorry) and inanimate street furniture, door frames et al when I've been in a hurry and forgotten quite how wide it is!
+It's a bit grubby now, but nothing that a damp cloth doesn't fix.

 It's had one service - Mr Dunnit had to add a new sprocket to the handle because it wouldn't go down as easily as I wanted it to.
 It's amazing.
 I hadn't really thought about how good it was until today, when Miss Dunnit fell over it as she backed away from my desk clutching her beloved sellotape.
 No harm done.
 She's OK too.